PeeperLab/CopywriteR/README.md

 that can be used to created helper files with a chromosome notation using a prefix (for instance "chr" for "chr1", "chr2", ... notation).

+Moreover, CopywriteR assumes that all .bam files that are analyzed together are mapped to the same reference genome.
+If this is not the case, please re-run multiple CopywriteR analyses with every analysis using .bam files mapped to the same reference genome.

+### Plotting

+In order to allow plotting, the .bam files need to be present in the same folder as when the CopywriteR analysis was performed.

 ## Contact

 We have tried to make the CopywriteR code readable and its use as easy as